ABI-Compute/ABIcode_fixer/README.md

 setup.bat
 ```

-*Note: ABIcode_fixer is Windows only for now*
+*Note: ABIcode_fixer is Windows only for now.*
-*The source code is open if you're on Mac or Linux*
+*The source code is open if you're on Mac or Linux.*

 ---